 - Remove chicken from the air fryer to a plate or cutting board.
 Cover with foil and let it rest for at least 10 minutes before carving and serving.

-- If your air fryer is prone to sticking you can place the chicken on a small square of parchment (if recommended for your air fryer).
+- If food tends to stick to your air fryer, you can place the chicken on a small square of parchment (if recommended for your air fryer).

-- Use an instant-read met thermometer to check the internal temperature is at least 165°F (74°C) in the center of the thickest part of the chicken.
+- Use an instant-read meat thermometer to check the internal temperature is at least 165°F/ 74°C in the center of the thickest part of the chicken.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.